fvdnabee/cyclemap-tf/README.md

 * Cloudwatch: logging, Retention period of only 1 day.
 Counts towards 5GB of Log Data Ingestion and 5GB of Log Data Archive free limit.
 * ECS: free apart from EC2 usage.
-* ECR: one public repo (Amazon ECR offers you 50 GB-month of always-free. storage for your public repositories).
+* ECR: one public repo (Amazon ECR offers you 50 GB-month of always-free storage for your public repositories).
 * ELB: 1x 24/7 ALB, should not exceed 750 hours/month free limit (12 months free).
 * ACM: 1xSSL certificate, does not incur any additional charges.